galha02/trino/docs/src/main/sphinx/client/jdbc.md

     network overhead and uses smaller HTTP headers and requires Trino 431 or greater.
 * - `validateConnection`
   - Defaults to `false`.
-If set to `true`, connectivity and credential will be validated when making a connection.
+If set to `true`, connectivity and credentials will be validated when making a connection.
 :::